Etty Hillesum: The diaries

+In popular culture

+David Brooks sees Hillesum's ability to hold both intellectual skepticism yet humanitarian vulnerability in How to Stay Sane in Brutalizing Times.

 Richard Layard has spoken with great appreciation of Hillesum's view that one must preserve one's inner self, or core.

 Rowan Rheingans has drawn on Hillesum's writing, particularly on the coexistence of beauty and horror, and on allowing room for sorrow, in her album "The lines we draw together".